dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 	cd /data_tmp/mpemaster/output/all_samples_reports

+You can copy the report to you laptop to see it

 #### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
 JUST OPEN A NEW TERMINAL WINDOW

 	scp -P 22110 [username]@10.153.134.10://data_tmp/[mpeusername]/output/all_samples_reports/captus-assemble_report_all_samples.html .